WD-Scott/NBA-MVP-Prediction/README.md

 - ### pltcorrheatmap.py:

-  Custom function for generating correlation heat maps as we determine feature importance.
+  Custom function to generate correlation heat maps to help determine multicollnearity as we examine feature importance.

+- ### print_imps.py:

+  Custom function to print model feature importance scores for the selected features.

 - ### preptrain.py: